 No!
 You need to make sure to obtain full permission and permits from the municipality prior to starting any form of construction. aside from simple code compliance, you need to verify what additional is required at the local level from Historic Preservation, building boards, zoning approvals, public works/engineering, water department, etc.

 Yes.
 We do offer an expedited priority plan review option.
 This option essentially doubles the base plan review fee and puts it to the front of the line.
-We try our best to handle these reviews within 72 – 96 hours from receipt.
+We try our best to handle these reviews within approximately a week from receipt of a complete submittal.

 We do our best to match what the state requires through statutory and administrative code references as well as department interpretations, so you have as smooth of an experience with us as possible while still ensuring code compliance.